-A roll attitude cut-out is incorporated to disengage the autopilot if a roll angle greater than 42 degrees or a roll rate greater than 32 degrees per second (or any equivalent intermediate combination) develops.
-These values are reduced, with LOC track mode or RAD ALT below 350 feet, to a 19° roll angle or a roll rate greater than 15° per second.
+A roll attitude cut-out is incorporated to disengage the autopilot if a roll angle greater than 42 degrees develops.
+These values are reduced, with LOC track mode or RAD ALT below 350 feet, to a 19° roll angle.
 Automatic disengagement of the autopilot illuminates the flashing red 'AP' caption in both flight annunciator panels and gives a continuous audio warning.